Ford Fiesta Van review

 Ford's smallest van is based on the Fiesta supermini, and it adds some sporty style to the sector

 There aren't many rivals to the Fiesta Van these days.
 In fact, supermini-based models like the Vauxhall Corsavan and Fiat Punto Van have been discontinued, while little vans like the Citroen Nemo and Peugeot Bipper are no longer built, either.
 In many ways, the Fiesta Sport Van is now in a class of one, but is ideal for users that need a van that looks sporty and only require a modest payload, yet is easy to drive.
+Its closest rival may well be an SUV-based van like the Dacia Duster Commercial, especially as prices are similar.

 And the Fiesta Van has plenty going for it.
 Go for the Sport Van and you get a look inspired by the sporty Fiesta ST, so there's a racy bodykit, black honeycomb grille and a range of alloy wheel options from 16 to 18 inches.
 This gives the Fiesta Sport Van an upmarket look, with the only external clue that it's a commercial vehicle being the body coloured side 'windows'.